Accident Scene Safety

-- Do not allow more people than is necessary into the crime scene.
+- Do not allow more people than is necessary for the crime scene.
 They can leave hair fibres, clothing fibres, footprints or other deposits that can interfere with any evidence at the scene.

 - People who smoke tend to light up under stress.
 Ask these people to either extinguish their smokes or move away from the flammable materials and/or bikes.
 It is easy to forget something obvious like this in a stressful situation like an accident scene.

 - Do not adjust or modify the scene (Exception: Removal of victims) of a vehicle accident

 - The first priority is to assess the condition of all patients.
 Be aware that patients may have been ejected from the vehicle.

 - Stabilize the vehicle - trapped victims are in direct contact with the vehicle structure, so the substructure must be blocked and supported so there's no movement during rescue operations.

 - Check for injured persons and perform first aid, if necessary, within the limits of your training and experience.
 Arrange for medical assistance.